 Moles have heavyset bodies 4” – 6” long, short legs with five fingered “hands,” and eyes that are almost blind.
 They spend almost all their time underground in tunnels, temporarily used feeding tunnels near the surface, and deeper, more permanent tunnels up to 30” below ground.
 Tunnels near the surface appear as narrow strips of slightly raised earth.
-A mole arranges its excavated earth in small circular hills (molehills) with a plugged hole in the middle.
+Moles arrange their excavated earth in small circular hills (molehills) with a plugged hole in the middle.
 In contrast, gophers push the earth into fan-shaped mounds with the entrance hole at one side.
 Moles are highly territorial and do not tolerate overlap with other moles.
-Therefore, if you have evidence of mole activity, probably just one active mole is there, patrolling its tunnels for grubs and insects.
+Therefore, if you have evidence of mole activity, probably just one active mole is there, patrolling his or her tunnels for grubs and insects.

 Your grass may be greener and stronger in areas where a mole is active due to the mole’s beneficial aeration and grub removal services.
 Because of all their assistance in soil aeration and pest control, one gardening blog states, “The best way to control moles is to do nothing at all.
 Live peacefully with them.”
 One gardener has written, “A single, resident mole is a welcome tenant.”

 Moles rarely come to the surface, although a friend who works at a nearby industrial park discovered one in his company’s corridor during renovations.
 He used cardboard and a wastebasket to transfer gently and carefully the nearly blind creature outdoors to a nearby thicket with recently watered, moist earth, He was happy to have rescued the confused creature.